GitTimeraider/LooseLinuxScripts/Backup/README.md

 sudo tar xzpf backup_file.tar.gz -C /<br />
 Make sure to replace backup_file.tar.gz with the actual name of your backup file.
 The -C / option tells tar to extract the backup starting from the root (/) directory of the system.<br />

 Reinstall Bootloader (if required): If your new disk is a different disk type (e.g., SSD, USB stick, etc.), you may need to reinstall the bootloader or configure it to boot from the new disk.
-This can vary based on the Raspberry Pi model and whether you’re using U-Boot or the default bootloader <br />
+This can vary based on the OS and whether you’re using U-Boot or the default bootloader <br />
 To reinstall the bootloader, follow the instructions for your specific setup, for example:<br />
-sudo raspi-config<br />
+sudo raspi-config .. for Raspberry PI<br />
 Or follow specific setups for Ubuntu or other Linux variants<br />
 Under Advanced Options, you can reconfigure the boot device (SD card or USB).<br />